RISC-KC/basic_rv32s/guidelines/development_log.md

 Branch miss and jump are equivalent (both are known in EX), and they cannot collide, so it doesn’t matter.
 I set jump as priority 1, and the others as 2–3 below.

-And yet the loop persists…
+And yet the loop persists...
 Maybe it was compiled wrong from the start?
-A linker issue…
+A linker issue...
 Looking at various things, it seems the data should have been initialized and loaded, but I must have omitted that in boot.s.
 So I manually loaded it.

 In dhrystone.mem, starting at 1424 (1425 if counting from 1) it’s the data; I split this into data_init.mem and loaded it in the data memory’s initial begin.